jvitku/environments/gridworld/README.md

 ## Changelog

+* added visualization of agent's position

+* added randomAgent which tests the `GridWorldNode`

 * the `ros.AbstractGridWorldNode` is fully configurable, contains the `GridWorld` simulator and waits for connections.
 TODO test it with some agent.

 * support for lists of integers passed as commandline parameters added (define all the world properties from commandline)